hallamlab/TreeSAPP/README.md

 ## Overview:

-A unified python software for generating phylogenetic trees from genomic sequences.
+A python pipeline for grafting phylogenetic sequences onto reference phylogenetic trees.

 ## Download and installation: